 Senior Research Fellow – Tobacco

-Sarah has a PhD in Psychology from The University of Melbourne, and has been working in health psychology and health promotion research for 14 years.
-Over the past eight years, Sarah's research has focused on examining the impact of tobacco control policy change and on understanding effective ways of broadcasting antismoking campaigns, the types of campaigns likely be most effective and the effectiveness of campaigns among lower socio-economic smokers.
+Sarah has a PhD in Psychology from The University of Melbourne, and has been working in health psychology and health promotion research since 1999.
+Since 2003, Sarah's research has focused on examining the impact of tobacco control policy change and on understanding effective ways of broadcasting antismoking campaigns, the types of campaigns likely be most effective and the effectiveness of campaigns among lower socio-economic smokers.
 She works closely with the staff of Quit Victoria and her research examines and informs their advertising and policy programs.

 David Hill Research Fellow

 Emily earned her PhD in Psychology from the University of Melbourne in 2012.
 After her PhD, she completed a Postdoctoral Fellowship at the Annenberg School for Communication at the University of Pennsylvania.
-She has worked in cancer prevention research for more than 10 years, with a particular focus on studying the ways in which public communication interventions can be used to reduce unhealthy behaviours like tobacco use and harmful levels of alcohol consumption.
-For example, one of her current research projects is focused on identifying ways in which graphic warning labels for cigarette packets can be made more effective, while another study is investigating the effectiveness of alcohol harm prevention television advertisements.
+She has worked in cancer prevention research since 2006, with a particular focus on studying the ways in which public communication interventions can be used to reduce unhealthy behaviours like tobacco use and harmful levels of alcohol consumption.
+Emily's research has involved the use of population surveys, observational studies and experiments to evaluate and inform the development of more effective mass media campaigns and consumer warning labels.

 Research and Evaluation Manager – Obesity Prevention

-A registered psychologist, Belinda has a PhD in psychology and Master of Public Health and has been working in public health research and evaluation for 10 years.
+A registered psychologist, Belinda has a PhD in psychology and Master of Public Health and has been working in public health research and evaluation since 2001.
 Belinda began her research career in the Program Evaluation Unit at the University of Melbourne's School of Population Health where she was a Research Fellow, evaluating studies and commonwealth mental health programs as well as physical activity in primary care.
-As Obesity Prevention Research and Evaluation Manager, she undertakes behavioural research projects and program evaluation studies to support obesity prevention initiatives in collaboration our Cancer Prevention Centre and the Obesity Policy Coalition.
-Belinda has led the development and implementation of a new ongoing national monitoring study of secondary students' overweight/obesity prevalence, diet and physical activity, funded by Cancer Council Australia and the National Heart Foundation.
-Other recent studies include evaluation of a mass media obesity prevention campaign and a survey of public opinion on obesity prevention policy proposals to inform policy development in this area.
+As Obesity Prevention Research and Evaluation Manager, she undertakes behavioural research projects and program evaluation studies to support obesity prevention initiatives in collaboration with our Cancer Prevention Centre and the Obesity Policy Coalition.
+Belinda is experienced in research to evaluate mass media campaigns to inform public communication on obesity prevention as well as population monitoring of secondary students' overweight/ obesity prevalence and diet and physical activity behaviours.
+She has also undertaken applied research to evaluate the impact of obesity prevention policies and population surveys to measure support for potential regulatory measures.

 Evaluation and Research Manager – SunSmart